ArjanteMarvelde/uSDR-pico/README.md

 ## Installing and using the SDK for Windows:
 For setting up the C/C++ build environment for Windows, you can follow the procedure as described in the Raspberry [Getting Started](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) document.
 This document also refers to a [setup script](https://github.com/ndabas/pico-setup-windows).
 In case this does not work, follow the instructions below.
-I have found that the Visual Studio Code interface is hard to set up correctly, so I recommend to just use [Notepad++ to](https://notepad-plus-plus.org/downloads/) to edit the source and txt files and simply use NMake from the Developer Command Prompt to build a loadable UF2 file.
+I have found that the Visual Studio Code interface is hard to set up correctly, so I recommend to just use [Notepad++](https://notepad-plus-plus.org/downloads/) to edit the source and txt files and simply use NMake from the Developer Command Prompt to build a loadable UF2 file.

 ### Manual installation.
 Doing it manually, first download the latest packages, in my case for Windows 10 on a 64 bit PC: